SAFMEDS in ABA: More than Flashcards

 Minute: Go through as many cards as you can in the chosen interval

 Every day: Use SAFMEDS and assess your progress on the Standard Celeration Chart daily

 Shuffle: Shuffle the deck between timings so the SAFMEDS are never in a set order

 As we’ll discuss throughout this article, SAFMEDS is a research-supported method for learning concepts based on behavioral principles.
 Using behavior-analytic approaches to studying will help you to acquire the knowledge necessary to pass your exam.
 But more importantly, using behavior analytic methods for studying will help you to maintain the knowledge needed in the field post-certification.

 How do people achieve fluency with content area knowledge?
 Learning abstract information challenges all students, from early childhood to those pursuing advanced degrees.

-Many self-study methods exist which help students, or anyone, learn content.
+Many self-study methods exist that help students, or anyone, learn content.
 Researchers surveyed college students and discovered 11 different study strategies.
-After (1) rereading notes or the textbook and (2) engaging with practice problems, students used (3) flashcards (Karpicke, Buttler, & Roediger, 2009).
+After rereading notes or the textbook and engaging with practice problems, flashcards were the third most used study strategy (Karpicke, Buttler, & Roediger, 2009).

-Many studies examine flashcards and their benefits.
-For instance, flashcards have helped young children learn to read better, aided medical students acquisition of terms, increased university students psychology exam scores, and even heightened patients understanding of diabetes and medication adherence.
+Many studies have examined flashcards and their benefits.
+For instance, flashcards have helped young children learn to read better, aided medical students with the acquisition of terms, increased university students’ psychology exam scores, and even heightened patients’ understanding of diabetes and medication adherence.

 Flashcards continue to attract the interest of researchers and practitioners due to their effectiveness, adaptability, and portability.
-Yet even with the previously stated benefits and popularity of flashcards, several factors limit their potential.
+Yet, despite the previously stated benefits and popularity of flashcards, several factors limit their potential.

 - Almost all flashcard practice trials have no set timed practice interval.
 In other words, students will practice in an untimed manner.